markl181/wcpool/README.md

-# wcpool
-World Cup pool application
+# World Cup pool application

 This is the public page for Mark Leci's football pool page, currently being used for the FIFA World Cup 2018.
-If you wish to report an issue or request a feature, please visit the Issues page.
+If you wish to report an issue or request a feature, please visit the [Issues](https://github.com/markl181/wcpool/issues) page.

-Application features
+## Application features

-Submit predictions for games up until a specified cutoff time Earn points based on correct predictions and compete against others View your own results vs actual results, and how your predicted group tables compare to the actual group tables
+* Submit predictions for games up until a specified cutoff time
+* Earn points based on correct predictions and compete against others
+* View your own results vs actual results, and how your predicted group tables compare to the actual group tables